 My approach is inclusive, down-to-earth and collaborative, helping give you a clearer understanding of your problems.
 I use a range of established, proven techniques to help you cope better.

 Integrative Arts Psychotherapy (IAP)

-Not everything is easily expressed in words and using the arts provides a unique way for new insights to emerge.
+Not everything is easily expressed in words, and using the arts provides a unique way for new insights to emerge.
 As an integrative arts psychotherapist, I use the creative process to investigate and resolve your issues through increased self-awareness and self-expression.
 Creativity can help change the way we think and behave, encouraging increased self-awareness and understanding.

 Integrative psychotherapy encourages the development of the individual, along with their relationship to themselves, to others and to the wider society.
 Central to achieving this is a safe and trusting working relationship between client and therapist.
 The discipline also takes into account other established models, such as psychodynamic, client-centred, behaviourist and cognitive therapeutic approaches.

-Trauma can result from any experience when an individual perceives themselves, or someone close to them, to be at risk of serious harm or death.
+Trauma can result from any experience when an individual perceives themself, or someone close to them, to be at risk of serious harm or death.
 This can trigger overwhelming stress and impede an individual’s capacity to cope.
 Typical causes of trauma include:

 - Sexual assault

 - Childhood experiences